-- Under certain guidelines, sponsoring companies may confidentially support specific projects that are of a basic nature and are within the scope of the Center’s research interests.
+- Under certain guidelines, sponsoring companies have the opportunity to support specific projects that are of a basic nature and are within the scope of the Center’s research interests.

 - Research scientists from sponsoring companies can be assigned to Monell to work with a Monell scientist on a specific basic research project of interest to both parties.

 - The Center’s technology transfer policy acknowledges the special status of sponsors; for example, they receive first notice of the opportunity to license inventions developed by Monell, and receive discounts on licensing.
 Special licensing rights are available for inventions resulting from specific projects supported by sponsors.